-We all need to relax and unwind, especially if you are travelling for the long-term.
+We all need to relax and unwind, especially if you are always on the road.
 There are lots of gadgets in the market that will help make your relaxation time a bit more enjoyable.

-A small device that plugs into any TV with HDMI port.
+The wireless display receiver is small device that will allow you to watch any shows from your smartphone.
+It plugs into any TV with an HDMI port and it is small and light.
 You can watch Youtube, Netflix and anything else on the TV.
 Simply connect the device to the TV and cast the show on your mobile phone.
-The wireless display receiver is quite small and light and easy to travel with.
-Sometimes when I am in an Airbnb apartment, I would cast either Netflix or Youtube videos to the television and watch it on the bigger screen.

-A small and compact portable speaker with fantastic sound.
-It is water-resistant, wireless and great for anywhere.
-A single charge can play up to 24 hours of music!
+A small and compact Bluetooth portable speaker with fantastic sound may be the perfect gift for any music lovers.
+The speaker is water-resistant, wireless and great to use anywhere.
+Plus, a single charge can play up to 24 hours of music!
 And most of all, it only weighs 12.6 ounces.
-And a blue tooth speaker is great if you want to have music in the background or you want to have a dance party (on your own!
-Ha!)

 Music is essential for every trip!
 This is an excellent set of headphones and is compatible with Samsung and any Android devices.
 And it comes with a protective case.

-One of the smallest true wireless earbuds with a compact charging case.
-Connect to your Android or iPhone via Bluetooth.
-The small headphones come with a mic too!
+This is one of the smallest true wireless earbuds with a compact charging case.
+It is easy to connect to your Android or iPhone via Bluetooth.
+And the small headphones come with a mic too!

 Water is life.
 We need water to sustain ourselves.
-But we do not need to create more garbage by purchasing water in plastic bottles.
-By reusing a water bottle, we can help the planet by minimizing plastic waste and be a responsible traveller.
+But we do not need to accumulate more garbage by buying water in plastic bottles.
+By reusing a water bottle, we can help the planet by minimizing plastic waste and be a more responsible traveller.

 A collapsible travel mug made with food-grade silicone and free of BPA.
 You can use it for coffee, tea, or even use it like a small bowl.
 The mug is lightweight and has a heat sleeve.
 Bring the cup to the local coffee shop and asked to use this instead of paper cups.